Local Content Services:

 KRBD and two other CoastAlaska stations successfully collaborated on an annual fundraiser with S.A.I.L.
 (Southeast Adult Independent Living) and subsequently took ownership of the event.
 This collaboration involved new volunteers and venues.

-KRBD airs two call-in shows, one in morning prime and one in evening prime.
-With the addition of the evening call-in show, we increased the number of streaming lines available.
-KRBD’s Monday morning call-in show features a variety of guests with experience in all matter of subjects of interest to the community.
+KRBD airs a Monday morning call-in show featuring a variety of guests with experience in all matter of subjects of interest to the community.
 Guests impart information on best practices, whether it’s about weather-proofing your home for the colder months, getting a garden prepped for winter, planting in the spring, or what to do in the case of water issues in the home.
 They provide lists of reliable resources for materials and instruction.
 All of these interviews receive calls asking questions or adding comments to the discussion.

 In 2014, working with the three local Native language instructors who taught classes at Ketchikan Indian Community – a local tribe — KRBD aired language phrases in Tlingit, Haida and Tsimshian during weekday Morning Edition segments.
 These language modules can still be found on our website under “Our Voices Will Be Heard on the Land Once Again.”
 Shortly after, KIC revamped its language department and currently only has one instructor.
 In an effort to continue with the Native language modules, KRBD worked independently with the Haida and Tsimshian teachers.
 In February 2016, we began airing the new modules titled “Conversations from the Shores of Revillagigedo in Haida and Tsimshian.”
 These conversations build on the previous program.
 We will continue working with the teachers in an effort to preserve recorded lessons and share them with our listeners on the air and on our website.

-CPB funding enables KRBD to maintain a current staff of four full-time employees and one part-time employee.
-With a listening area of 20,000 people and dwindling state funds, CPB funding help us maintain the current level of service our listeners expect and need.
+CPB funding enables KRBD to maintain a current staff of four full-time employees.
+With a listening area of 20,000 people and dwindling state funds, CPB funding helps us maintain the current level of service our listeners expect and need.
 While the community has access to a daily newspaper, we are the only broadcaster that airs local and state news casts every weekday night and national news every night.
 KRBD is the only broadcaster that listeners on Prince of Wales Island have access to for local news, plus state and national news, EAS alerts, weather updates, community events, and entertainment.
 CPB funding ensures that these vital services continue.

 We also adhere to the Public Media Code of Integrity http://www.codeofintegrity.org/